-Both high and low voltage power can be routed through

-the base or through the front corner post where the disconnect enclosure is mounted.
-The hole is sized for $1 \frac{1}{2}$ -in. conduit.
+For down flow configurations, the hole in the base section is for both high and low voltage power wiring on down flow units.
+Horizontal units will route through the holes in the front corner post where the disconnect enclosure is mounted.
+The hole is sized for 1 1/2" conduit.

-- 2. If the conduit required for your application is larger than 1 1/2-in., remove the termination plate and connect to the larger hole using field supplied reducing washers. - 3.
-Route the power wires and ground conductor through conduit and into the bottom of the factory installed disconnect switch.
+- 2. If the conduit required for your application is larger, remove the termination plate and connect to the larger hole using field supplied reducing washers. - Route the power wires and ground conductor through conduit and into the bottom of the factory installed disconnect switch.
 Connect the power conductors to the lugs provided.
 Connect the ground wire to the unit ground lug.